 Public is land owned and/or operated by a public entity, such as a unit of government, and is land intended for the sole purpose of serving the general public.
-There are three public buildings downtown: Bancroft Village Hall, the Bancroft DPW Facility and the United States Post Office.
-The other two public buildings in the Village are the Wilbur Bills Elementary School located on Prior Road near Lansing Road, and the Shiawassee Township Hall located on Grand River Road near Lansing Road in the northern part of the Village.
+There are four public buildings downtown: Bancroft Village Hall (100 Warren Street), the Bancroft DPW Facility (120 Warren Street), the United States Post Office (130 N. Main Street), and the "Salt Barn" (??).
+The other public building in the Village is Shiawassee Township Hall (625 Grand River Road).